-Brain surgery is a procedure to treat problems in the brain and the surrounding structures.
+Brain surgery is an operation to treat problems in the brain and surrounding structures.

 During surgery, your surgeon may:

 The bone flap is usually replaced after surgery, using small metal plates, sutures, or wires.
 The bone flap may not be put back if your surgery involved a tumor or an infection, or if the brain was swollen.
 (This is called a craniectomy.)